Delta-matroids whose twist polynomials are monomials

-Using Theorems 1 and 2, we describe all delta-matroids with twist monomials in Section 3.
-Theorem 2 is proven by first characterizing the normal minors of delta-matroids as the restrictions of their normal twists, which allows several intermediate claims within the proof of Theorem 1 to be strengthened into necessary excluded-minor conditions for the class of delta-matroids with twist monomials.
+Using Theorems 1 and 2, we describe all delta-matroids whose twist polynomials are monomials in Section 3.
+Theorem 2 is proven by first characterizing the normal minors of delta-matroids as the restrictions of their normal twists, which allows several intermediate claims within the proof of Theorem 1 to be strengthened into necessary excluded-minor conditions for the class of delta-matroids whose twist polynomials are monomials.
 This then allows the use of the excluded-minor characterization of binary delta-matroids proven by Bouchet and Duchamp in [5] to show that the delta-matroid must be binary.\\

 \textbf{2.
 Definitions and Basic Properties}\\

 We first review several concepts in delta-matroid theory relevant to the aim of this paper.
 Some of the terms defined here have analogous definitions in matroid theory, in which case the definitions here recover the usual ones when restricted to matroids.